nightroman/PowerShellTraps/CONTRIBUTING.md

 - One or more scripts demonstrating the issue.
 - *.test.ps1* is a good addition.

-Accepted pull requests may be revised, perhaps completely reworked.
+Accepted pull requests may be revised.